Before coming to and during your stay in Brazil, all foreign students are required to have the following documentation:

 6.1 – Residency fee (R$ 168,13 – Code 140066)

 6.2 – RNM fee (R$ 204,77 – Code 140120)

 7 – A certificate of absence of criminal records, or equivalent document, issued within 90 days prior to your arrival in Brazil by the competent judicial authority of the country where you have lived for the past 5 years.

-8 – A statement, under penalty of perjury of law, of absence of criminal records in any country for the past 5 years.
+8 – A statement, under penalty of perjury of law, of the absence of criminal records in any country for the past 5 years (downloadable here).

 9 – A statement of legal guardianship of a minor, when applicable.